aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     a.
 Provide a stack name

     b.
-Enter passwords for Admin, ReadOnly, and for user000
+Enter passwords for Admin, cluster-admin, ReadOnly, and for user000

     - For demo purposes, I will be using “p@ssw0rd” without the quotes as my password for all three usernames.

     c.
+Specify the on premise IP addresses and CIDR blocks for SSH traffic to be used by Administrators and Users.
+By default, the 0.0.0.0/0 entry allows all traffic.
+It is recommended to lock this down to only allow the IP addresses needed to login and manage the cluster.

+    d.
 Select the keypair you created in Step 5

-    d.
+    e.
 Select Next

 12. Select Next on the Configure stack options page
 13. Scroll all the way down on the Review page and acknowledge the checkboxes.
 Then select Submit.